jojozhuang/jojozhuang.github.io/_note/core-java-volume-i-fundamentals-10th-edition.md

 ```java
 public static strictfp void main(String[] args)
 ```
-Then all instructions inside the main method will use strict floating-point computa- tions.
+Then all instructions inside the main method will use strict floating-point computations.
 If you tag a class as strictfp, then all of its methods must use strict floating-point computations.

-The methods in the `Math` class use the routines in the computer’s floating- point unit for fastest performance.
+The methods in the `Math` class use the routines in the computer’s floating point unit for fastest performance.
 If completely predictable results are more important than performance, use the `StrictMath` class instead.

 #### 3.5.3 Casts
 ```java